The Soldier's Details

 For this soldier to have died at Aungganaung in March 1944 it is probable that he was attached to Williams Force – when the railway was completed about the end of 1943 the Japanese brought all POWs south to one of about 3 or 4 large camps.
-It remains probable, Don went back up the Railway to do maintenance/repairs with Williams Force.
+It remains probable (because date is months later after the main evacuation of POWs south to Thailand) Don went back up the Railway to do maintenance/repairs with Williams Force.

 Don died of cardiac beri-beri aged 36 years.
 Wally Winter WX10273 was pall bearer at Don’s funeral.
 Wally went on to join ‘Rakuyo’ Maru party originally sent to Saigon, then back to Singapore to board their ship to Japan.
 An American submarine ‘wolf pack’ attacked the convoy, finally Rakuyo was hit.
 38 2/4th men lost their lives starting 12 September, 1944 and Wally was one of those men so fortunate to survive 4 days in the ocean and rescued by USS ‘Pampanito’.

 From Singapore Don Matheson was selected to work on Burma end of Burma-Thai Railway with ‘A’ Force Green Force No. 3 Battalion.

 Regretfully there are no records of where POWs worked.
 The best we can provide is an outline of where the various Forces travelled.